 CAFF: The County’s incredible thriving arts scene

-Prince Edward County, or “The County” as we’re now calling it, has been growing exponentially with Torontonian transplants.
+Prince Edward County, or “The County” as locals have been calling it for years, has been growing with Torontonian transplants and visitors.
 Areas like Wellington, Bloomfield, and Picton have been naturally attracting city folks who yearn for a simpler life away from the hustle and bustle, and traffic woes of daily life.

 It’s not Muskoka, sorry, no. That’s a different vibe.
 The County has been making its own mark and the people who have moved from Toronto to the area seem more chill.
 The Main Street in Picton is still one very walkable strip.
 The shops are still independently owned and quaint.
 The coffee shops are fantastic.
+Long-time locals including the Indigenous community are really wonderful (take the time to hear their stories).
 And yes, the Slickers ice cream shop is worth the drive alone.
 Of course, the incredible food and wine scene including Alberto Ponzo (The Royal Hotel), Stuart Cameron (Bocado), and the winemakers are big draws too.

 CAFF: The County's incredible thriving arts scene